VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 **PoePersona:** Each service (Windows Azure Service Bus, SQL Database, Windows Azure storage) has its own particular way of implementing throttling behavior and notifying you when it is placed under heavy load.
 For example, see [SQL Azure Throttling][sqlthrottle].
 It's important to be aware of all the throttling that your application may be subject in different services that your application uses.

+**PoePersona:** The team also considered using the SQL Azure Business edition instead of the SQL Azure Web edition, but on investigation we determined that at present, the only difference between the editions is the maximum database size.
+They are not tuned to support different types of workload, and both editions implement the same throttling behavior.

 For some additional information relating to scalability, see:

 * [Windows Azure Storage Abstractions and their Scalability Targets][wascale]